luishdemetrio/ARIA/readme.md

 ---

 **⚠️ Important Notes**:
-- The **Applications** list serves as the catalog that AppWise searches through
+- The **Applications** list serves as the catalog that Aria searches through
 - The **Application Requests** list will be automatically populated when users submit new requests through the agent
 - Make sure both lists are accessible to users who will interact with the agent